Kooroongarra, Queensland: Education

 There are no schools in Kooroongarra.
 The nearest government primary schools are Leyburn State School in Leyburn to the north-east and Millmerran State School in Millmerran to the north.
 The nearest government secondary school is Millmerran State School which offers secondary schooling to Year 10.
-There are no nearby schools offering secondary education to Year 12; distance education and boarding schools are options.
+There are no nearby schools offering secondary education to Year 12; distance education and boarding schools are the alternatives.